Home

 Mary and Bretsel Mayle

-Daughter Mary M. Kennedy (1937-1991) was born in 1937 in Knottsville, Taylor County, WV.
+Daughter Mary Margaret Kennedy (1937-1991) was born on April 5, 1937 in Galloway or Knottsville, Taylor County, WV.

 On Sept.
-3, 1954, at the age of 17, she wed married 24-year-old Bretsel G. Mayle (1930? -1995? ).
-He was the son of farmers Gillespie and Geneva Mayle of Barbour County.
+3, 1954, at the age of 17, she entered into marriage with 24-year-old Bretsel Gillespie Mayle (Oct.
+31, 1930-1995), the son of farmers Gillespie and Geneva Mayle of Moatsville, Barbour County.

 Mary was a "nursing technician with the Timpkin Mercy Medical Center with 27 years of service," and retired in 1989, said a newspaper.
 "She was a member of the Crystal Park Wesleyan Church."